mongodb/specifications/source/command-monitoring/tests/README.rst

 OK Values
 ^^^^^^^^^

-The server is inconsistent on whether the ok values returned are integers or doubles and the spec for simplicity specifies all values as doubles.
-Server ok values of integers MUST be converted in the tests to 32 bit integers for comparison.
+The server is inconsistent on whether the ok values returned are integers or doubles so for simplicity the tests specify all expected values as doubles.
+Server 'ok' values of integers MUST be converted to doubles for comparison with the expected values.

 Additional Values
 `````````````````